105 Comments

 Restricted Items

-• Veterinary products and pet food / animal feed - get in contact with the nearest Peruvian consulate and / or Senasa
+• Veterinary products and pet food/animal feed - get in contact with the nearest Peruvian consulate and/or Senasa

-• Plants and plant products - get in contact with the nearest Peruvian consulate and / or Senasa
+• Plants and plant products - get in contact with the nearest Peruvian consulate and/or Senasa

-• Weapons and ammunition - get in contact with the nearest Peruvian consulate and / or Sucamec / Discamec
+• Weapons and ammunition - get in contact with the nearest Peruvian consulate and/or Sucamec / Discamec

 • Drones

-• Drones have to be declared upon entry (download the App "Bienvenido al Perú" which is available on iOS and Android, follow the instructions and fill in required fields; once arriving in Peru proceed to customs at your point of entry; see below under "Peruvian Customs Declaration Form / Bienvenido al Perú Customs App") and 18% of the value must be deposited, which is refunded when leaving Peru.
+• Over the past years, regulations to bring drones into Peru were eased.
+So today drones under 2 kg for recreational use and air sports no longer require a special license from MTC (Ministry of Transport and Communication), but must be declared upon entry (download the App "Bienvenido al Perú" which is available on iOS and Android, follow the instructions and fill in required fields; once arriving in Peru proceed to customs at your point of entry; see below under "Bienvenido al Perú Customs App").

 • Be aware that flying drones over or near archaeological sites (except you apply for another special permit at the Ministry of Culture or on site), military bases and airports (maintain at least 4 km distance) is prohibited.